 You already know that.
 But what if the output parameters of the word contain references to the input parameters?
 Again, you probably know the answer.
 In this case, the basic or compound data type on the data type heap that corresponds to the referenced input parameter is added to the data type heap:

-DATA -> UNSIGNED OK
+BASE .S DATA -> UNSIGNED OK @ .S UNSIGNED OK

 The overloaded version of @ that actually matches in this case is